-In South Carolina you may be required to register your business with the South Carolina Secretary of State (SCSOS).
+You may be required to file organizing documents with the South Carolina Secretary of State as a first step to starting your business.

 - Business corporations